 These notices can be delivered to your neighbour personally or sent through registered post.
-Your neighbour has 30 days to give you a cross-notice (29.5 KB DOC) if they object to your proposal.
+Your neighbour has 30 days to give you a cross-notice (page 17 of the Fences and the Law Handbook PDF 514KB) if they object to your proposal.
 You cannot start work until the 30 days have passed or you have received written notice from them consenting to the work.

 Consent can be assumed if you haven't received a written objection within 30 days.

 Your neighbour doesn't have to state why they object or give an alternative option in the cross-notice.
 But, if the matter goes to court they will have to give a good reason as to why they object.